Target Weight position sizing added to the screener

 If you invest the same amount in each company you increase the risk in your portfolio towards the most volatile companies.

-This means the profits (or losses) of your portfolio will mainly be dependent on the more volatile companies because they have bigger movements.
+This means the profits (or losses) of your portfolio will mainly be dependent on the more volatile companies because they have larger movements.

-To give the more stable companies the chance to give you the same amount of profit you should invest a bigger amount in them, and less in the volatile companies.
+To give the more stable companies the chance to give you the same amount of profit you should invest a larger amount in them, and less in the volatile companies.

 It is called risk parity

 This idea is called risk parity – it means the position size of each investment is based on the volatility of the company’s stock price.